What is a smart contract?

 Another method is to put your logic code in a library, then use the CALL CODE feature, via libraries in solidity to call the address.
 This way user data persists between versions.
 However, this has the limitation that the ABI of the logic contract must stay the same over time.

 Not only are smart contracts secure but also faster and they do not require a third party.
 Since they are based on Blockchain technology, smart contracts cannot be changed.
-However, people had to come up with ways to modify this contracts to make their modification as well as improvement possible.
+However, people had to come up with ways to modify these contracts to make their modification as well as improvement possible.
 Entirely changing the original code and its address may not be possible however that does not mean nothing can be done.